WoltLab/docs.woltlab.com/docs/php_api_form_builder-structure.md

 `TMultipleFormField` provides a default implementation of these six methods and classes using `TMultipleFormField` register a [custom form field data processor](php_api_form_builder-validation_data.md#customformfielddataprocessor) to add the `HtmlInputProcessor` object with the text into the `$parameters` array directly using `{$objectProperty}_htmlInputProcessor` as the array key.

-{% include callout.html content="The implementing class has to validate the values against the minimum and maximum number of values manually." type="warning" %}
+!!! warning "The implementing class has to validate the values against the minimum and maximum number of values manually."

 #### `INullableFormField` / `TNullableFormField`